 Your temporomandibular joint (TMJ) connects your jawbone and skull on either side of your head.
 If you place your finger below your ear on one or both sides of your head and open and close your mouth, you’ll feel that joint at work.
 Thousands of Albertans experience a cluster of symptoms often called TMJ disorder.

 Common as TMJ disorder is, it is not particularly well understood.
 This article aims to set out some known information about the symptoms, risk factors, and treatment options for TMJ disorder.
-We’ll also encourage you to involve our dental clinic in Edmonton in the screening, assessment, diagnosis and treatment process if you are one of many Albertans who suffer from TMJ disorder.
+We’ll also encourage you to involve our dental clinic in West Edmonton in the screening, assessment, diagnosis and treatment process if you are one of many Albertans who suffer from TMJ disorder.

 What are The Symptoms of TMJ Disorders?